jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 So if the type universe of Julia was, say, $\mathsf{Type}$ in Lean, the cardinality of `Val` eventually would become that of the ZFC universe, and the interpretation of `Val` would cease to be within $\mathsf{Type}$.
+(Note that this is also a problem in System F, which however does not have `Type::Type`.)

 That an interpretation of a type system is countable isn't per se surprising, as type theories have *term models*, in which no uncountable sets appear.
-However, we note that type theories also have set theoretic models or other kind of extensional, "large" models, while Julia's type system doesn't, and therefore we should not attempt to interpret Julia parametricity as type functions in type theory (which is something we desire)
+However, we note that type theories *also* have set theoretic models or other kind of extensional, "large" models, while Julia's type system *doesn't*, and therefore we should not attempt to interpret Julia parametricity as type functions in type theory (which is something we desire)
 *and* interpret something in Julia as arrow type.
 Interestingly, Julia does indeed have no arrow type and only a `Function` type as the supertype of all function singleton types.